 The Purpose of a Dental Crown

 Most dentistry looks like dentistry.
-At DaVinci Dental PA, our goal is to provide dentistry that is undetectable.
+At DaVinci Dental, our goal is to provide dentistry that is undetectable.
 We replace existing crowns and fillings with restorations that look and feel like your natural teeth.
 Crown and bridgework are very reliable, long-term solutions for major dental problems caused through accidents, diseases or wear and tear.

 Many people have unexplained pain from filled back teeth, which is usually due to hairline cracks in the chewing part of the tooth.
 Placing crowns on these teeth relieves the pain and allows a return of full dental function for these teeth.
 In front teeth, older fillings can both weaken the teeth and cause “appearance” problems due to staining or chipping.
 Crowns and bridges are suitable in cases where porcelain veneers are not.
 In teeth with root canal fillings, crowns can prevent breakage.

 Improved methods allow us to offer crowns that are metal free.
 Many patients suffer with graying or unnatural looking crowns due to the use of metal as the core of the crown.
-At DaVinci Dental PA, we now provide both All-ceramic Crowns and Zirconia Crowns.
+At DaVinci Dental, we now provide both All-ceramic Crowns and Zirconia Crowns.
 We are renowned for the quality of our work and the fantastic changes we make for people using this technology.
 These treatments are used for a long-lasting correction of major dental problems.
 It is usual for these treatments to last for 20 to 30 years, which is as close to permanent as dental treatment can get.

 How long does it take to fit a dental crown?